 This unique collection includes the best of the silent era, groundbreaking international directors, American and European masterpieces from the mid-20th century, award-winning contemporary films from Global Lens, and films from Africa and the African diaspora from ArtMattan Productions.
-The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries around the world-making it useful beyond film studies classes by bringing value to programs in multicultural studies, political science, history, world languages, and more.
+The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries around the world-making it useful beyond film studies departments by bringing value to programs in area studies, political science, history, world languages, and more.

 All foreign language films are accompanied by English subtitles.
-Using Classroom Video On Demand's Custom Segment tool, faculty and students may create customized segments of specific scenes from a film, which can be embedded, shared, and saved.
-This collection features seamless integration with Google Apps for Education (GAFE).
+Using Films On Demand's Custom Segment tool, faculty and students may create customized segments of specific scenes from a film, which can be embedded, shared. and saved.